nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * If each of try, catch and finally blocks (of same try-catch) contains return statement, the finally return statement is the one executed.
 * finally block is always executed (even if exception thrown in try or catch) .
 But calling `System.exit(int)` method exits the JVM and might prevent the execution of finally block.
 * Multiple catch blocks : "The IndexOutOfBoundsException is handled by the first catch block.
 Inside this block, a new NullPointerException is thrown.
 As this exception is not thrown inside the try block, it will not be caught by any of the remaining catch blocks.
 It will actually be sent to the caller of the main() method after the finally block is executed.
 (Hence '4' in the output.)"
+* Order of the exception classes listed in a multi-catch block (since Java 7) is not important.
+The only requirement is that they must not have a ancestor/successor relationship.
+* If the exceptions are unrelated then the order of the catch blocks doesn't matter.
+Otherwise, catch block for more specific exception (i.e. subclass) must appear before less specific exception (i.e. super class).

 #### Lambdas